tkeemon/edx-documentation/en_us/students/source/SFD_your_information.rst

 You view other learners' profiles through the course discussions.

 #.
-On the **Discussion** tab, select the username of any learner in an
+On the **Discussion** page, select the username of any learner in a post, a
-   original post, a response, or a comment.
+   response, or a comment.
 #.
 When the **Active Threads** page for that learner opens, select the
    learner's username in the upper-left corner of the page.

-The following image shows a learner's username in an original post, the learner's username on the **Active Threads** page, and the learner's profile page.
+The following image shows a learner's username in a post, the learner's username on the **Active Threads** page, and the learner's profile page.

 .. image:: /Images/SFD_Prof_from_Disc.png
   :width: 600